A better way to find your engineering content

 Any documents uploaded to this folder will be automatically curated by the system, applying the necessary tags.
 You can then either filter or bowse documents using a well-known classification system.
 Browse-based systems are very convenient in cases where you know something broadly about the impacted set of documents (for example a building number) but don't know exactly which drawing(s) you need.
 When a project needs to modify a given building it's simply a matter of navigating to that building in the folder hierarchy and checking out the relevant files for change.

-In Lunr we do have some preliminary functionality for pushing documents that you may need at a given time, for example listing the documents that you've recently worked on in the home dashboard.
-I see the potential for expanding on this in the future.
+Lunr has some preliminary functionality for pushing documents that you may need at a given time, for example, listing the documents that you've recently worked on in the home dashboard.
+We see the potential for expanding on this in the future.
 Take the university building project example from above.
-What if you check out some of the documents for change, but forget to check out some others.
-I nice approach would be to recommend documents that you may wish to also check out at the same time.
+What if you check out some documents for change but forget to check out some others?
+A nice approach would be to recommend documents that you may wish to also check out at the same time.
 This also intersects with BIM.
 If you have a Building Information Model representing a particular building, it's likely that you have 2D drawings (or PDFs) representing views on this model.
 If you're checking out the model, you're likely to need to check out the 2D views at the same time.
-A recommendation based approach can help with this.
+A recommendation-based approach can help with this.

 Digital systems have many stakeholders, and Drawing Management Systems are no exception.
 Different stakeholders prefer to navigate the data / documents in different ways.
 For some, search provides a quick and convenient way to find what they're after without requiring deep knowledge of how the data is structured.
-For others, deep knowledge of the assets or data set is key to their job, (University Space Managers live and breath TEFMA guidelines for example), and tag/browse based search modes can give them a shortcut to find what they're looking for.
-In future articles we'll cover how we approach data migration to make the most of each of these search modes.
+For others, deep knowledge of the assets or data set is key to their job, (University Space Managers live and breathe TEFMA guidelines for example), and tag/browse based search modes can give them a shortcut to find what they're looking for.